The IPT is a company limited by guarantee (No 1308583), with no share capital, under Section 30 of the Companies Act 2006.

 The maximum number of Trustees is 18, consisting of:

 The two presidents of the IPT are the Speaker of the House of Commons and The Lord Speaker of the House of Lords.
 Parliamentary and business representatives sit on the Board of Trustees.
-John Howell OBE MP is the current Chairman.
+Liz Twist MP is the current Chairman.

 Baroness Prosser of Battersea (Margaret Prosser) was raised to the peerage in 2004.
 Previously Deputy Secretary General of the Transport & General Workers Union, Baroness Prosser acted as National Treasurer of the Labour Party from 1996-2001.
 Click to read more.